maharmstone/btrfs/README.md

 default on most setups nowadays - if you're not using UTF-8, it's probably worth looking into converting your files.

+* Windows thinks it's an NTFS volume

+Unfortunately we have to lie about this - the function MPR!MprGetConnection checks the filesystem type against an internal whitelist, and fails if it's not found, which prevents UAC from working.
+Thanks Microsoft!

 Changelog
 ---------

+v0.2 (2016-03-13):

+* Bug fix release:
+ * Check memory allocations succeed
+ * Check tree items are the size we're expecting
+ * Added rollbacks, so failed operations are completely undone
+ * Fixed driver claiming all unrecognized partitions (thanks Pierre Schweitzer)
+ * Fixed deadlock within `CcCopyRead`
+ * Fixed changing properties of a JPEG within Explorer
+ * Lie about FS type, so UAC works
+ * Many, many miscellaneous bug fixes
+* Rudimentary security support
+* Debug log support (see below)

 v0.1 (2016-02-21):